Most operators mid-transition don't need a diagnosis. They need an independent read their ownership group will accept.

 No hourly billing.
 No scope creep.
 If the work expands beyond the assessment, the next phase is scoped and priced as its own engagement before it begins.

 The assessment covers four diagnostic domains — go-to-market strategy, account management, business strategy, and organizational readiness — through structured stakeholder interviews with your leadership team and an independent market scan.
-It closes with three deliverables: a Market Position Scan, an Evolution Ladder Placement, and a Prioritized Areas of Focus report, presented in a structured findings session.
+It closes with four deliverables: a Market Position Scan, an Evolution Ladder Placement, a Prioritized Areas of Focus report, and a Board Brief written for your ownership group, presented in a structured findings session.

 The Strategic Growth Assessment is $7,500.
 Fixed fee, fixed scope, no hourly billing.
 If work expands beyond the assessment, the next phase is scoped and priced as its own engagement before it begins.